surrealroad/wp-safari-push/readme.txt

 * Security improvements
 * A count of current subscribers is now shown on the options page, as well as a link to show all registered users that have subscribed via push (this will require you to update your push service)
 * Added link to settings from plugins page
+* Push notifications sent from the settings page now use AJAX and can be restricted to a specific device

 = 0.6.5 =
 * Minified Javascript, corrected a regression that broke Safari detection